camtheperson/get-my-ps5/README.md

 ![Reddit conversation](./src/assets/bot-validation.jpg)

+Important note: this project is no longer maintained.

 A simple command line interface (CLI) utility that checks for PlayStation 5 (disc or digital edition) every 5 seconds, then opens your browser as soon as it's available.

 ## How can I support this project?